microsoft/CSS-Exchange/docs/Calendar/Get-RBASummary.md

-# Get-RBASummary
+﻿# Get-RBASummary

 Download the latest release: [Get-RBASummary.ps1](https://github.com/microsoft/CSS-Exchange/releases/latest/download/Get-RBASummary.ps1)

 This script runs the Get-CalendarProcessing cmdlet and returns the output with more details in clear English, highlighting the key settings that affect RBA and some of the common errors in configuration.

-The script will validate the mailbox is the correct type for RBA to interact with via the Get-Mailbox cmdlet.
+The script will also validate the mailbox is the correct type for RBA to interact with (via the Get-Mailbox cmdlet) as well as check for any Delegate rules that would interfere with RBA funcationality (via the Get-InboxRules cmdlet).

 Syntax: